 ✓ Signposting is currently being carried out through The County Durham and Darlington Road Safety Strategic Partnership Group and other Partnerships.

 To work with the community and local elected members of all parties to tackle road safety concerns in our communities.
+We can confirm that:

 √ 436 Community SpeedWatch campaigns have been conducted during 2021/2022.